michaelacevedo20-ai/beat-my-best-privacy-policy/README.md

 Privacy Policy for the Beat My Best (Me Vs Me) iOS App Privacy Policy for Beat My Best (Me Vs Me)

+Beat My Best (Me Vs Me)

+(Fully corrected — December 2025)

 Privacy Policy for Beat My Best (Me Vs Me)

-Privacy Policy for Beat My Best (Me Vs Me)

-Last updated: December 2025
+Last updated: January 2025

-Thank you for using Beat My Best (Me Vs Me) — a motivation-driven fitness and performance app designed to help users build better habits, track personal progress, and create intrinsic accountability through manual metrics entry and optional competitive features.
+Thank you for using Beat My Best (Me Vs Me) — a motivation-driven fitness and performance app designed to help users build better habits, track their progress, and create intrinsic accountability through manual data entry and optional competitive features.

 Your privacy is extremely important to us.
 This Privacy Policy explains what information the app collects, how it is used, and how it is protected.